Becki Tweed: Angel City FC, 2023–2024

 On 11 January 2023, Angel City FC hired Tweed as an assistant coach, reuniting Tweed with former Sky Blue FC head coach Freya Coombe and Gotham Reserves co-head coach Eleri Earnshaw.
 On 14 June, Angel City fired Coombe at the halfway point of the 2023 season and named Tweed the club's interim head coach.

 Under Tweed's management, Angel City made the NWSL Playoffs and only dropped one game as a loss.
 On 2 November 2023, Angel City announced that it had removed the interim tag from Tweed and named her the club's permanent head coach after leading the team to an 8-2-5 mark across all competitions.
 Tweed was nominated for NWSL Coach of the Year—the first time an interim coach has made the shortlist.

 On 9 December 2024 Angel City announced that Tweed had departed the club.

 San Diego Wave FC, 2025–

 Following her departure from Angel City, Tweed joined San Diego Wave FC as an assistant coach under manager Jonas Eidevall.
 Her appointment was announced on 31 January 2025.
+Following a one-game suspension to Eidevall, Tweed served as interim head coach for San Diego on May 10, 2026, leading the Wave to a 2–1 victory over Tweed's former team, Angel City.